solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ![Touch-typing 25 days in.](images/15-07.png)

 Above is the graph of 1,200+ samples.
 This is 10 hours of practice over 25 days.
 We can see a plateau of error and typing speed.
-Over time, my average will improve to 50–55 wpm.
+Over time, my average improves to 50–55 wpm.
 This falls short of my self taught typing strategy at 60 wpm.
 From keybr’s perspective, my average speed is in the 54th percentile and my top speed is at 92%.

 ![Fast/slow histogram on touch-typing.](images/15-08.png)

-As I become confident in touch-typing, each key becomes green and typing speed will improve.
-We can see here I had difficulty with R, S and D leading the tool to continually articulate on the left hand.
+As I become confident in touch-typing, each key becomes green and its typing speed improves.
+We can see here I had difficulty with R, S and D leading the tool to continually exercise my left hand.
 There was also a good portion of time where Q was labored upon.

 ![Relative miss frequency.
 Touch-typing (green) versus float typing (purple).
 Lower is better.](images/15-09.png)